Aro

 In this guide, I’ll show how to use Cursor AI and Claude 3.7 for Vibe Coding.
 Example: I’ll create a WordPress plugin that adds a “questionnaire” widget in Elementor, plus some helpful tips & tricks.

 Imagine building a configuration app.
-A regular coder has to worry about files, folders, database setup — a lot of hassle.
+A regular coder has to worry about files, folders, and database setup, which i a lot of hassle.

 Step 1: Create a Convention File